 The Issuer has taken a conscious decision to insure itself against specific risks.
 The Issuer holds all mandatory insurance coverage, including fire insurance and mandatory vehicle insurance, plus comprehensive vehicle insurance.
 The Issuer also holds insurance policies provided for in collective bargaining agreements with the Confederation of Icelandic Bank and Finance Employees, such as life and accident insurance, and insurance stipulated by other wage contracts as applicable.
 In addition, the Issuer has taken out liability insurance against third-party claims, insurance on moveable property and professional liability insurance for its auditors and directors' and officers' liability insurance for the Issuer's directors and senior management.
 The Issuer also carries insurance against comprehensive crime and professional indemnity coverage.
 Comprehensive crime insurance provides cover for fraud by employees and third parties.
 It covers financial loss sustained by the Issuer and its subsidiary companies, including those sustained in customer accounts, which are first discovered during the period of the policy, regardless of when the fraudulent acts were committed.
 In addition, money transportation is insured in accordance with the interests at stake in each instance.
-It should be borne in mind, however, that, despite the insurance policies carried by the Issuer, there is no guarantee that the Issuer will be fully compensated should the Issuer need to lodge claims.
+Recently, the Issuer has taken out a cyber liability insurance which covers for damages and claim expenses resulting from cyber breaches, as well as possible privacy regulatory actions.
+It should be borne in mind, however, that despite the insurance policies carried by the Issuer, there is no guarantee that the Issuer will be fully compensated should the Issuer need to lodge claims.
 If the Issuer did submit claims under its policies, the premiums it pays could be expected to increase in the future.
 The Issuer's insurance policies are subject to the terms and conditions of the applicable policies.